starius/ScPrime/doc/Merge Requests.md

 # Merge Requests
-Merge Requests are used to ensure all code being added to the Sia repo adheres to the Sia Engineering Guidelines (TODO: add link).
+Merge Requests are used to ensure all code being added to the ScPrime repo adheres to the ScPrime Engineering Guidelines (TODO: add link).

 ## Template
-Every merge request on the Sia repo will be created with the default Merge Request Template.
+Every merge request on the ScPrime repo will be created with the default Merge Request Template.
 ```
 # MERGE REQUEST